What is an MSN Degree?

 A graduate degree in nursing can lead to a higher salary, more career options and potential for leadership across all areas of specialty.

 It’s important to remember that “an MSN is an academic degree and not a role,” said Dr. Esther Johnstone, DNP, MSN, RN, CNOR, clinical faculty of graduate nursing at Southern New Hampshire University (SNHU).
-A registered nurse (RN) in any specialty who has already earned a Bachelor of Science in Nursing (BSN) may choose to further their careers by earning an MSN.
+A registered nurse (RN) in any specialty who has already earned a Bachelor of Science in Nursing (BSN) may choose to further their career by earning an MSN.

 The advanced degree allows nurses to “prepare for practice in an advanced nursing practice specialty,” said Johnstone.
 “Examples of advanced nursing specialties include administration and practice leadership, direct patient care, nurse educator roles, health policy consultants and much more.”